gordonwatts/desktop-rucio/README.md

 - PR are gratefully accepted on [github](https://github.com/gordonwatts/desktop-rucio).
 - To run unit tests use `pytest` from the base directory of the package.
 If you fix bugs or add new features, please do your best to follow the convention and add tests.
-- To build the `docker` container use `docker build -t desktop-rucio:alpha-1.0.0 Docker/Dockerfile .` from the package root directory
+- To build the `docker` container use `docker build --rm -f "Docker\Dockerfile" -t desktop-rucio:alpha-0.1.0 .` from the package root directory